Chew Mei Fun

-Datin Paduka Chew Mei Fun (周美芬 (Zhōu Měifēn, Chiu Bí-hun); born 17 October 1964) is a Malaysian politician who was the Secretary-General of the Malaysian Chinese Association (MCA).
+Chew Mei Fun (周美芬 (Zhōu Měifēn, Chiu Bí-hun); born 17 October 1964) is a Malaysian politician who was the Secretary-General of the Malaysian Chinese Association (MCA).
 She is a former two-term Member of Parliament (MP) of Malaysia for Petaling Jaya Utara from 1999 to 2008.
 She is also a former Deputy Minister of Women, Family and Community Development.

 Education

 Chew received her secondary education at Kuen Cheng High School before going on to receive a Bachelor of Arts (BA) in Literature from the National Chengchi University in Taipei and a Master of Arts (MA) in Chinese Studies from the Universiti Tunku Abdul Rahman.
 She is currently pursuing a doctorate (PhD) at Peking University.